zowe/docs-site/docs/getting-started/overview.md

 # Zowe overview

-Zowe&trade; is an open source software framework that allows mainframe development and operation teams to securely manage, control, script, and develop on the mainframe.
-It was created to host technologies that benefit the IBM Z platform for all members of the Z community, including Integrated Software Vendors (ISVs), System Integrators, and z/OS consumers.
-Like Mac or Windows, Zowe comes with a set of APIs and OS capabilities that applications build on and also includes some applications out of the box.
-Zowe offers modern interfaces to interact with z/OS and allows you to work with z/OS in a way that is similar to what you experience on cloud platforms today.
-You can use these interfaces as delivered or through plug-ins and extensions that are created by clients or third-party vendors.
-Zowe is a project within the Open Mainframe Project.
+Zowe&trade; is an open source software which provides both, a framework and a set of tools that allow mainframe development and operation teams to securely manage, develop, and automate resources and services on z/OS family mainframes.
+Zowe offers modern interfaces to interact with z/OS and allows users to interact with the mainframe system in a way that is similar to what they experience on cloud platforms today.
+Users can work with these interfaces as delivered or through plug-ins and extensions created by customers or third-party vendors.
+All members of the IBM Z platform community, including Independent Software Vendors (ISVs), System Integrators, and z/OS consumers, benefit from the modern and open approach to the mainframe computing delivered by Zowe.

+Zowe is a member of the Open Mainframe Project governed by Linux Foundation&trade;.

 ## Zowe demo video